zeiban/winky/README.md

 Commands

+If no <world> is specified with the commands then the level-name in the server.properties is used.

-/git-commit - Commits the current world to the repository
+git-commit <world> - Commits a world to the repository.

-/git-log - List all commits for the current world
+git-log <world> - List all commits for the given world.

-/git-reset <id> - Will shutdown the server, reset to a previous commit, and then start the server.
+git-reset <world> <id> - Will shutdown the server, reset to a previous commit, and then start the server.